 The above still applies even if you’re not a British citizen, and regardless of where you’re originally from.
 It doesn’t matter if you only watch or record programmes broadcast from outside the UK.
 You’ll still need a TV Licence.

 If you’ll be renting when you come to the UK, read our advice for tenants and lodgers.
 The law also still applies if you are coming to the UK as a student – whether you live in private accommodation or student halls.

-A business or organisation needs to be covered by a TV Licence if staff, customers or visitors watch or record live TV programmes on any channel, or download or watch BBC programmes on iPlayer.
+A business or organisation needs to be covered by a TV Licence if staff, customers or visitors watch or record live TV programmes on any channel, or download or watch BBC programmes on BBC iPlayer.
 You cannot use a residential TV Licence to cover a business address.
 It must be a separate licence.

-If you don’t have a TV Licence, enforcement officers can be authorised to visit your property.
-If they find you have been watching or recording live TV programmes on any channel or device, or downloading or watching BBC programmes on iPlayer, without being covered by a licence, you could face prosecution.
+If you don’t have a TV Licence, visiting officers can be authorised to visit your property.
+If they find you have been watching or recording live TV programmes on any channel or device, or downloading or watching BBC programmes on BBC iPlayer, without being covered by a licence, you could face prosecution.

 The maximum penalty is a £1,000 fine* plus any legal costs and/or compensation you may be ordered to pay.